 The country of Vietnam is long and narrow and the distances between north, central, and southern Vietnam are quite large.
 You can take the train or bus journeys are generally long, and will eat into your time.
 They’re generally not that comfortable although scenery out of the window is pretty spectacular.
 If you choose to travel this way The Man in Seat 61 is a great resource for timetable information and to book.

-Vietnam has quite a few low-cost airlines including Vietnam Airlines, VietJet, and Jetstar that offer domestic flights for less than $50 each way.
+Vietnam has quite a few low-cost airlines including Vietnam Airlines, VietJet, and Jetstar that offer good value domestic flights.
 Bear in mind that both VietJet and Jetstar run notoriously late so keep your schedule flexible and don’t book any important tours on flight days.

 2 Week Vietnam Programme